gabrielbr955/TotalStock/README.md

     - **admin.py**: Django admin customizations
     - **settings.py**: Django settings

+## To do
+- **Notification system**: Notification sistem with filters by user hole.
+- **MRP/**: Implement minimum resupply point in stock and option to create buy order.
+- **Integration with logistics/**: Integrate app with tracking information of bought items and new receivings.
+- **SignUp and forgot password implementations/**: Now, these functions are accessible only from the admin portal.

 ## Contributing

 Contributions are welcome!
 Please follow these steps to contribute: